-To ensure data quality, the total number of unique viewers is available for time periods of up to 90 days.
+For data quality, the total number of unique viewers is available for time periods of up to 90 days.
 You can compare different 90-day timeframes to see changes over time.
 Data for unique viewers is available from August 1, 2017.

-See your Unique viewers data in YouTube Studio
+Find Unique viewers data in YouTube Studio

 - Sign in to YouTube Studio.
-If you haven't tried the beta, learn more.

-- In the left menu, click Analytics.
+- In the left Menu, select Analytics.

 - Compare your audience size to your subscriber base and identify videos that helped you tap into a wider audience beyond your subscribers.